 After the cremation was complete, the ashes were collected by the Mallas as relics and were distributed amongst the representatives from the eight Kingdoms which constituted ancient northern India.
 These relics were later subdivided by King Ashoka who decided upon building 84,000 stupas.
 Today these are enshrined in numerous stupas spread across Asia.

-ATTRACTIONS IN KUSHINAGAR Kushinagar (Kushinara), where Buddha attained Nirvana, was a minor town of the Mallas kingdom and was bordered by a dense forest cover of Sal trees.
+Kushinagar (Kushinara), where Buddha attained Nirvana, was a minor town of the Mallas kingdom and was bordered by a dense forest cover of Sal trees.
 For two centuries following the Great Decease, Kushinagar however did not achieve any such importance.
 It was only during the visit of Ashoka the great that Kushinagar again came into prominence.
 Ashoka erected erected pillars and stupas at this site to commemorate the mahaparinirvana.
 All these have been testified by the Chinese pilgrims Fa-hsien and Hsuan-tsang who visited these sites and recorded the same in their memoires.
 Very little was known about Kushinagar since then and it remained unknown & hidden, until archaeologists, in late nineteenth century, rediscovered the site.

 The Nirvana Stupa